I am an experienced writer, editor and content strategist.

-If you're looking for clear, effective and good value communication that truly gets your message across, then I'm your person.
-I regularly produce insightful and strategic copy for local and international clients, including Afford Disability Services, AMA Victoria, Bloomberg Professional Services, BBC StoryWorks, Monash Foundation and Merri Health.
-I have special interest in social impact, sustainability and social justice, and functional literacy and accessibility (Plain English, Easy Read, AAA standards).
-I understand SEO and enjoy working at the interface of copy and design.
+If you're looking for clear, effective communication that is aligned with your vision and values, then I'm your person.
+I regularly produce strategic and insightful copy for Australian and global clients including Bloomberg, BBC StoryWorks, Monash Foundation, the Scanlon Institute and VicHealth.
+I have special interest in social impact, systems change, literacy and accessibility.
+I enjoy working at the interface of copy and design, and am across AI's potential and limitations.
+Ask me about my AI use policy.

-I am a competent and creative business copywriter.
+I am a competent and creative writer.

 Words are powerful; I get immense satisfaction out of helping people use theirs well.

-- Hone your communication to suit your target audience
+- Hone communication to suit your audience

 - Start from scratch or build on existing content